JeffAlyanak/pcm2pwm/README.md

   * 0.8   - Added the -h option for outputting in a Houston Tracker 2 format.
   * 0.8.1 - Bugfix affecting the conversion process.
 Should produce better output than before.
   * 1.0   - Switched to POSIX-style options/arguments, added binary output mode to output directly to a binary file, added DASM output mode to append a `\t` to each line.
+  * 1.1   - Fixed HoustonTracker 2 output to be frequency factor rather than cycle counts and fixed clamping/truncation.
+Big thanks to thomasj for these fixes!